Link cobordisms and absolute gradings on link Floer homology: Definition of the gradings

-\begin{example}Another instructive example is $S^1\times S^2$ with $L=S^1\times \{p_1,p_2\}$, giving each component two basepoints, and the two components opposite orientations.
-A diagram is shown on the right side of Figure \ref{fig::17}.
+\begin{example}Consider $Y=S^1\times S^2$ and $L=S^1\times \{p_1,p_2\}$.
+We place two basepoints on each component of $L$, and orient the two components to intersect the sphere $\{pt\}\times S^2$ with opposite sign.
+A diagram is shown on the right side of Figure~\ref{fig::17}.
 The intersection points represent the torsion $\Spin^c$ structure with respect to $\frs_{\ve{w}}$.
-It's easy to see that the collapsed Alexander grading can be defined, but a two component Alexander grading cannot be defined.
-One can get a diagram for the link where both components are going in the same direction by switching the roles of the two $\ve{w}$ and $\ve{z}$ basepoints on a component.
-The intersection points then represent a $\Spin^c$ structure $\frs_1$ where $\langle c_1(\frs_1), \{pt\}\times S^2\rangle =\pm 2$. \end{example}
+It is easy to see that the collapsed Alexander grading can be defined, but a two component Alexander grading cannot be defined. \end{example}